gktatla/stock_trader/README.md

 }
 ```

-## To edit an order, use patch with the id of the order:
+## To edit an order, use patch with the id of the order (localhost:5000/order):
 ```bash
 {
 	"id": "2",